mchao123/better-webworker/README.md

 ## Notes

 The default function will be executed as a string in the worker thread.
-If you need to use a callback, please wrap it with cb.
+If you need to use a callback, please wrap it with `cb()`.

 ## Other